How to choose eye and vision supplements

 2. Check the serving size.
 Do you need to take only one tablet, or do you need to take two or more each day to get the percentages of the Daily Value of each ingredient listed?

-"Daily Value" or "DV" is a basis for labeling nutrient content that the FDA began to require of food processors and manufacturers in the 1990s.
+"Daily Value" or "DV" is a basis for labeling nutrient content.
 It is not necessarily a recommended intake, since it is based on general measurements of the population at large, and different people require different amounts of nutrients.

 3. Capsules often are absorbed better than hard tablets and may cause less stomach upset.